 - more than one case, a list of search results will be displayed beneath the search query.
 Select the underlined case number to display the details of a case.

-Before you start a new application, check that your patent is available.
+Before you start a new application, you should check that your invention has not already been patented.

 Searching for an existing patent is a good way to: